-Michelle is a stay at home parent doing her best to keep herself and her children active and sane during social distancing.
+Michelle is a stay-at-home parent doing her best to keep herself and her children active and sane at all times.

 Here are some easy and cheap-to-free ideas for things to do to keep young children active when your options are limited, whether due to social distancing or any other reason.
 These ideas focus on activities you can do around the house and yard—and some that venture out into the neighborhood, assuming it's safe to do so.

 Fun Activities for Kids When You're Stuck at Home

 - Count Items Around Your Neighborhood

 - Play Hopscotch

 - Make Your Own Chalk Paint